 Expansion and modernization projects completed during this time include the laboratory, nursing home, radiology department, mammography machine, ophthalmic stretcher, physical therapy, memorial courtyard, plus ongoing development, operation, and maintenance of services.

-In 1996 expansion and modernization of the Emergency Department was made possible by a generous gift from the William N. and Myriam Pennington Foundation.
+The expansion and modernization of the Emergency Department was made possible by a generous gift from the William N. and Myriam Pennington Foundation.

-In 2004 the hospital went through an extensive facility wide remodeling project.
+The hospital went through an extensive facility wide remodeling project.

-2010 the Boyd Infusion Center and Community Hospital Clinic in Wickenburg was opened to serve the needs of the community.
+The Boyd Infusion Center and Community Hospital Clinic in Wickenburg was opened to serve the needs of the community.

 Community Hospital Clinics are located in Wickenburg, Wittmann, and Congress.
 We sincerely follow our mission to provide quality health and wellness services where the patient, family, and community come first.Read More